 This system is used to schedule recurring payments, since a request is sent to the bank to authorize payments automatically, such as RatePAY, SlimPay, GoCardless or SEPA Express.

-Paying using fingerprint or facial recognition is no longer just a science fiction resource.
+Paying using fingerprint or facial recognition is no longer just a science fiction trick.
 However, its use is still quite a long way from becoming widespread, as 61% of users do not trust its security.

 The familiar payment by instalment is undergoing a revival thanks to advances in machine learning, which allow for the analysis of an applicant's financial risk and therefore deciding which loan or instalment payment is best suited to him or her.
 This system is still widely used for purchases of products or services that involve a large investment.

 Loyalty cards can also serve as a complement to payment systems, as they promote the use of a brand.
 An example is the Daily Cash system, launched by Apple in the summer of 2019, which applies to shoppers using their system.